hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/reason-react-apollo/tutorial-site/content/queries/3-handle-errors.md

 ---
 title: "Handle loading/errors"
+metaTitle: "Apollo Query Component Error Handling | GraphQL ReasonML React Apollo Tutorial"
+metaDescription: "We will handle the GraphQL loading and error states in the app using the Apollo Query Component render props - loading and error "
 ---

 As we saw in the previous step, Apollo the GraphQL state into the component’s render prop function.
 Among them `Loading` and `Error` are common ones that you will need to handle in your app.